All Episodes

 That's like nine volumes, that book.

-But this one, this one, the gibbon of the uh twenty-first century, what a story he's gonna have to the Chi the We borrow money from the Chinese.
+But this one, this one, the Gibbon of the 21st century, what a story he's going to have to.

 Oh, wonderful.

-Uh and uh it it's uh nothing is more American than Chevrolet.
+And nothing is more American than Chevrolet.

-But that's that's what's happening now.
+But that's what's happening now.

-Remember that guy who was the uh head honcho on the Politburo who liked to do the Elvis impressions?
+Remember that guy who was the head honcho on the Politburo who liked to do the Elvis impressions?

-He can now do the Dinah Shore impression.
+He can now do the Dinosha impression.

-See the USA in your Chevrolet.
+See the USA in your chevrolet.

 Anyway, let's go to Doug in Great Falls, Montana.

-Uh Doug, it's great to have you on the show.
+Doug, it's great to have you on the show.

-What's uh what's what's on your mind?
+What's on your mind?

 Well, before I get to that, Mark, your opening monologue yesterday was better than anything Jerry Seinfeld ever dreamed of doing.